mezcel/printf-time/Rosary/README.md

 ## Inspiration:

-This app functionally resembles a Rosary Python app I made prior to this project.
-This the 5th programming platform in my Rosary App series.
-Previous languages were: [C#/MySql/.NET](https://github.com/mezcel/rosary.net) (a WinForm and a WPF/WCF version), [JqueryMobile/Json](https://github.com/mezcel/electron-container) (an Electron and Heroku version), [Bash/Json](https://github.com/mezcel/jq-tput-terminal) (for Arch & Debian), [Python/Json](https://github.com/mezcel/python-curses), and now the [C/CSV](https://github.com/mezcel/printf-time) version.
+This is the 5th programming platform version in my Rosary App series.
+Previous language versions were: [C#/MySql/.NET](https://github.com/mezcel/rosary.net) (a WinForm and a WPF/WCF version), [JqueryMobile/Json](https://github.com/mezcel/electron-container) (an Electron and Heroku version), [Bash/Json](https://github.com/mezcel/jq-tput-terminal) (for Arch & Debian), [Python/Json](https://github.com/mezcel/python-curses), and now the [C/CSV](https://github.com/mezcel/printf-time) version.
 It aims to be the lightest and most cross compatible with minimal dependencies.
 It also ams to be portable and extensible.

 ## Project Status: